-Stefan Beckman has been creating environments for commercial advertising, editorial campaigns, museum exhibits, and brand-focused events for over twenty years.
-Collaborating with fashion and pop culture’s biggest names including Fabien Baron, Karl Lagerfeld, Mikael Jansson, Bruce Weber, Craig McDean, Peter Lindbergh, Steven Meisel, Inez van Lamsweerde and Vinoodh Matadin, and Mert Alas and Marcus Piggott to name a few.
-He has worked for some of the world’s most esteemed and respected fashion and beauty brands, such as Chanel, Alexander McQueen, Estée Lauder, Oscar de la Renta, Prada, Tiffany & Co., Victoria’s Secret and Banana Republic.
-Stefan has been commissioned by worldwide brands such as Cadillac and Absolut on large scale branding projects.
-His editorial work can be seen in the most cutting-edge and widely circulated magazines in the world, including but not limited to: Vogue Italia, US Vogue, Vanity Fair, Interior Design, W Magazine and T Magazine.
+Stefan Beckman has been creating environments for commercial advertising, editorial campaigns, museum exhibits, and brand focused events for over twenty years.
+Collaborating with fashion and pop culture’s biggest names including Fabien Baron, Karl Lagerfeld, Mikael Jansson, Craig McDean, Peter Lindbergh, Steven Meisel, Alasdair McLellan, Inez van Lamsweerde and Vinoodh Matadin, Mert Alas and Marcus Piggott, David Sims, and Willy Vanderperre to name a few.
+He’s worked for the world’s most esteemed and respected fashion and beauty brands: Louis Vuitton, Chanel, Alexander McQueen, Estee Lauder, MAC Cosmetics, Prada, Miu Miu, Tiffany & Co., and Coach, among many others.
+He has been commissioned by worldwide brands such as Adidas, Snapchat, Cadillac and Absolut on large scale branding projects.
+His editorial work can be seen in the most cutting edge and widely circulated magazines in the world, including but not limited to: Italian Vogue, British Vogue, US Vogue, Vanity Fair, Interior Design, W Magazine and T Magazine.

 Stefan’s goal is to continue collaborating with exciting brands, talented designers, photographers, and artists, see the world, and infuse those experiences into each unique design and space.

 For more information on Set Designer, Stefan Beckman’s work, please contact Stacy Fischer at Exposure NY; 100 Crosby, Suite 407, New York, New York 10012, PH: 212-475-5565, FX: 212-475-5004.
 A portfolio of his work can be found at www.exposureny.com or www.stefanbeckman.com.